mattermost/mattermost-plugin-playbooks/README.md

 ## License

 This repository is licensed under the [Mattermost Source Available License](LICENSE) and requires a valid Enterprise E20 license.
-See [Mattermost Source Available License](https://docs.mattermost.com/overview/faq.html#mattermost-source-available-license) to learn more.
+See [frequently asked questions](https://docs.mattermost.com/overview/faq.html#mattermost-source-available-license) to learn more.

 ## Community Contributions